Celebrate Canada Day 2026

 Canada’s Wonderland, Vaughan

-Showcasing live music, delicious Canadian food, street performers and more, Canada's Wonderland celebrates Canada Day from June 27 to July 13.
+Showcasing live music, delicious Canadian food, street performers and more, Canada’s Wonderland celebrates Canada Day from July 1 to July 5.
 Bask in the glow of a colourful fireworks show at Canada’s Wonderland on the Canada Day long weekend.
-On June 30 at 10 p.m., the park will display custom-designed fireworks set to an original soundtrack with multiple viewing points throughout the park.
+On July 1, the park will display custom-designed fireworks set to an original soundtrack with multiple viewing points throughout the park.

 Location: 1 Canada’s Wonderland Drive, Vaughan